Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 76ers Betting Records & Stats

-- Philadelphia has combined with its opponents to score more than 213.5 points in 57 of 82 games this season.
+- Philadelphia has played 54 games this season that have gone over 216.5 combined points scored.

-- Philadelphia has a 226.1-point average over/under in its contests this season, 12.6 more points than this game's total.
+- Philadelphia has a 226.1-point average over/under in its outings this season, 9.6 more points than this game's point total.

-- The 76ers have been victorious in 12, or 48%, of the 25 contests they have been chosen as underdogs in this season.
+- The 76ers have won in 12, or 48%, of the 25 contests they have been named as odds-on underdogs in this year.

 - Philadelphia has played as an underdog of +400 or more once this season and won that game.

-- The moneyline set for this matchup implies Philadelphia has a 20% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that Philadelphia has a 20% chance of pulling out a win.

 Celtics vs. 76ers Over/Under Stats (Regular Season)